List of Kid vs. Kat episodes: Season 2 (2010–11)

+"The Kat Went Back Part One": When Kat is replaced for incompetence, the Robo-Kat-Kops that are sent to take him home also capture Coop, Dennis, Fiona, Millie, Lorne, and Harley and take them to Kat Nebula.
+"The Kat Went Back Part Two": Coop and the rest of the kids need Kat's help to escape Kat Nebula.
+Will he give it?

 Shorts

 The series was accompanied by a total of 27 shorts.
 Season 1 featured 13 shorts while Season 2 had 14.

 Season 1 (2008–10)

 These shorts were directed by Greg Sullivan and Garnet Syberg-Olsen and written by Shelley Hoffman & Robert Pincombe.